hazebam/cv/index.md

 __The University Of Sheffield__

 - _Master of science by research:_ Polar and Alpine Change
-- Dissertation Title: __Understanding the link between Andean high-altitude wetlands and glacial recession__
+- Dissertation: __Understanding the link between Andean high-altitude wetlands and glacial recession__

 `September 2022-2024`
 __The University of York__

-- _Batchelor of science:_ Environmental Science, 2:1
+ Batchelor of science: Environmental Science, 2:1
-- Dissertation Title: __Understanding the link between Andean high-altitude wetlands and glacial recession__
+- Dissertation: __Understanding the link between Andean high-altitude wetlands and glacial recession__

 `2020 - January 2022`
 __University of Warwick__